-Afterwards, Jokowi is contrasted with the former President Indonesia, Susilo Bambang of Yudhoyono, when he is elected as the new president.
-While Yudhoyono presented as someone is who complies with the protocol, Jokowi is displayed as someone who does not stick with it.
-The comparison between them somehow gives the readers impressions that Yudhoyono tries to put some distance between him and his people.
+Afterwards, Jokowi is contrasted with the former President of Indonesia, Susilo Bambang Yudhoyono, when he is elected as the new president.
+While Yudhoyono is presented as someone who complies with the protocol, Jokowi is displayed as someone who does not stick with it.
+The comparison between them somehow leaves the readers with an impression that Yudhoyono attempts to put some distance between him and his people.
 They are also compared regarding the fuel-price hike issue.
 Unlike Jokowi who 'has shown his leadership and character', Yudhoyono is depicted as a leader who does not have the courage to raise the fuel prices since it will taint his image.
 They are also compared when the KPK is criminalized.
-The Jakarta Post expresses that unlike regarding what Jokowi does Bambang Widjojanto and Abraham Samad's investigation, Yudhoyono devotes his attention to the issue related to the KPK.
+The Jakarta Post expresses that unlike what Jokowi does regarding Bambang Widjojanto and Abraham Samad's investigation, Yudhoyono devotes his attention to the issue related to the KPK.
 His interference in the police investigation of a KPK's staff proves that he is consistent with his pledge to fight corruption in Indonesia.